OS-samirhami/EKS-Rundeck-IAM/README.md

 **ClusterRoleBinding `rundeck-ro-binding`:**
 - Binds the `rundeck-ro` ClusterRole to the `rundeck-readonly` group

+**Why This Matters:**
+This is the final security layer.
+Even if someone compromises the IAM roles, they can only READ data, never modify or delete anything in Kubernetes.

+---

+### 🔧 Operational Components

-### 5. Rundeck Job Example
+#### 5. Rundeck Job Example

 **File:** `rundeck-job.yaml`
+**Account:** Source account (316978178737 - deployed to Rundeck)
+**Deployment:** Imported into Rundeck application

+**Purpose:**
+A ready-to-use Rundeck job that automates the entire setup and access workflow.

 Provides an example Rundeck job that demonstrates:
-- Assuming the RundeckEKSListerRole with proper credentials
+- Assuming the RundeckEKSListerRole with proper credentials and external ID
-- Configuring EKS cluster authentication mode
+- Configuring EKS cluster authentication mode (API_AND_CONFIG_MAP)
 - Creating EKS access entries for the role
 - Updating kubeconfig for cluster access
-- Testing read-only permissions
+- Testing read-only permissions with `kubectl auth can-i`
+- Listing all pods across namespaces

+**Why This Matters:**
+This job serves as both documentation and a working implementation.
+You can use it as-is or customize it for your specific automation needs.

+---

+## Summary: How It All Works Together

+Here's the complete flow when Rundeck needs to access an EKS cluster:

+1. **🔐 Authentication Phase (Source Account)**
+   - Rundeck EC2 instance has `Rundeck-Community` role attached
+   - Rundeck calls `sts:AssumeRole` with external ID
+   - Receives temporary credentials for `RundeckEKSListerRole` in target account

+2. **🎫 Authorization Phase (Target Account)**
+   - Using temporary credentials, Rundeck calls EKS APIs
+   - `RundeckEKSListerRole` permissions allow EKS operations
+   - EKS Access Entry maps IAM role → Kubernetes user "rundeck" in group "rundeck-readonly"

+3. **☸️ Kubernetes Phase (EKS Cluster)**
+   - Kubernetes receives API request from user "rundeck"
+   - Checks group membership: "rundeck-readonly"
+   - ClusterRoleBinding grants access based on ClusterRole "rundeck-ro"
+   - Request is allowed/denied based on read-only permissions

+**Result:** Rundeck can list pods, view logs, check deployment status, but cannot create, modify, or delete any resources.

 ## Setup Instructions